 The Pilgrim’s Pod is a collection of short creative pieces which aim to provide

 balm to the soul, especially the soul of the weary Christian.
-We like to think of each piece as a pea or a bean, which together make up a pod – a pilgrim’s pod!
+We like to think of each piece as a pea or a bean, and that together they make up a pod – a pilgrim’s pod!

-So far we’ve produced a 12 episode radio show and podcast, and
+So far we’ve produced a short film and a 12 episode radio show and podcast.

 The Pilgrim’s Pod began as a radio show and podcast, which we’ve recorded before live audiences in different church buildings.